Andy Frankenberger

 As of June 2012, Frankenberger's live tournament winnings exceed $2,500,000.

 Early life

 Andy Frankenberger was born in New York City and grew up in Andover, Massachusetts.
 He studied Russian at Phillips Academy and spent a Semester in Siberia on an exchange program where he became fluent in Russian.
-Frankenberger earned a perfect 800 score in high school on his math SAT.
-He turned down Harvard University and graduated from Duke University with degrees in Economics and Russian.
+He graduated from Duke University with degrees in Economics and Russian.
 He then worked on Wall Street for 14 years, joining the team that founded the currency trading desk for JP Morgan in Moscow, and returned to the United States to work as an Equity Derivatives trader for JP Morgan and BNP Paribas.

 Poker career

 Frankenberger's first title as a professional came when he bested a field of 350 players to win the 2010 Venetian Deep Stack Extravaganza III for $162,110.

 World Poker Tour

 Frankenberger collected $750,000 for winning the WPT Season 9 Legends of Poker event in 2010, and followed that up with another WPT final table at the Festa al Lago event later that year for $161,200.
 These results, combined with a 16th-place finish at the Five Diamond World Poker Classic, allowed him to win the World Poker Tour Player of the Year award for Season 9.

 Frankenberger reached his third WPT final table at the WPT Season 10 World Poker Finals in 2011, finishing 5th for $99,585.